Gymnorhina tibicen (Latham, 1802)

 This familiar large songbird is similar in size to a crow or a New Zealand pigeon.
 The white-backed form tyrannica is the largest of the sub-species.
 The male has a white hind-neck, mantle, rump and shoulder patches.
 The upper two-thirds of the tail and under-tail coverts are also white.
 The rest of the plumage is black, with a blue iridescence.
 The female is similar, but the mantle is grey, and the black parts of the plumage are less iridescent.
 Both sexes have a blue-grey bill with a dark tip, and red eyes.
 The male takes several years to attain full adult plumage; after the second moult it resembles an adult female.
 Some white appears on the mantle after the third moult, and the remainder after the fourth moult.
 The juvenile is mottled grey on the under-surface.
 The black-backed magpie is similar to the white-backed forms, but with a black mantle.
 The female can be identified by the presence of some grey on the lower hind-neck.
 The two subspecies interbreed, resulting in offspring with a varying amount of black on the mantle, ranging from a few feathers to a narrow band.

-Both sexes have a distinctive carolling song; “quardle oodle ardle wardle doodle”.
+Voice: both sexes have a distinctive carolling song; “quardle oodle ardle wardle doodle”.

-With its large size and strikingly pied plumage, the Australian magpie is not readily confused with any other species.
+Similar species: with its large size and strikingly pied plumage, the Australian magpie is not readily confused with any other species.

 Distribution and habitat

 The magpie is found throughout the North Island.
 In the South Island it is most common from Kaikoura to Southland.
 It is uncommon in Nelson and inland Marlborough, and is largely absent from Westland, except for the area between Harihari and Westport.
 The white-backed forms predominate except in Hawke’s Bay and North Canterbury, where black-backed birds make up around 95% of the population.